 Saint Michael's is one of only 14 colleges and universities in the United States that offers the Peace Corps Master's International Program (MIP) in TESOL.
 The 36-credit combined program allows students to earn eight tuition-free credits toward their MATESOL degree while performing volunteer service abroad in the Peace Corps.
 You won't just learn about the culture of the students you'll be teaching in your career - you will experience it and live it every day.
 Through total immersion, you will gain knowledge and worldliness that classrooms in the States just can't provide.

 How it works

-Prospective students need to be accepted by both the Peace Corps and by Saint Michael's MATESOL degree program.
-Acceptance to the MATESOL Program is necessary before Peace Corps can grant acceptance to the MI Program.
-Before entering the Peace Corps, students need to complete at least three semesters of course work at Saint Michael's.
+Prospective students must first be accepted by the Saint Michael's MATESOL degree program before the Peace Corps can grant acceptance to the Master's International Program.
+Before entering the Peace Corps, students need to complete at least three semesters of coursework at Saint Michael's.

 Three Terms of On-Campus Coursework